metabase/metabase/docs/users-guide/07-dashboards.md

 ### What is a dashboard?

-Dashboards are a way to group questions and present them on a single page.
-You can think of dashboards as shareable reports that feature sets of related questions.
+**Dashboards** group questions and present them on a single page.
+You can think of dashboards as shareable reports that feature a set of related questions.

-A **dashboard** comprises a set of cards arranged on a grid.
-These cards can be questions - such as tables, charts, or maps - or a card can be a text box.
+A dashboard comprises a set of cards arranged on a grid.
+These cards can be questions - such as tables, charts, or maps - or cards can be text boxes.

 You can add filters to dashboards that filter data across multiple questions, and customize what happens when people click on a chart or a table.